• Home

 These programs are often run to help the various branches of military service meet end-strength goals.
 In times when the DoD needs to cut the number of troops currently serving, early-out retirement options are often made available to facilitate those goals.

 Active duty military members may also medically retire before 20 years of service, depending on the circumstances, but this is not an option the service member chooses.
-A military medical review board makes the decision (or an equivalent body) at the discretion of the government.
+A military medical review board (or an equivalent body) makes the decision at the discretion of the government.

 Definition Of Terms